fratajcz/speos/docs/source/extension.rst

         adjacency: ppi
         adjacency_field: type

-and run it, which results in a different Output:
+and run it, which results in a different output:

 .. code-block:: console